bdefore/bdefore.github.io/resume/index.md

 ## Side Projects

 - ProtonDB (https://www.protondb.com).
 Developed/designed/managed a popular site entirely independently.
-The site reached HN as a #1 post in November 2018 and receives > 150k MAU and growing
+The site reached HN as a #1 post in November 2018 and receives > 750k MAU and growing.
 - Altogether (https://evcprc.itch.io/altogether) Designer and developer of a VR + phone hackathon project inspired by Katamari Damacy, made with Unity and a Ruby messaging layer.
 - Arbitro.
 A Node.js real-time messaging utility for multiplayer games in the browser.
 - Antenna (https://bcdef.org/antenna) A small maps/radio mashup using Adobe AIR.